IHRS NanoNet Annual Workshop 2018

 Route from Dresden to Hotel Augustusberg available @ Google-maps.

-Impressions from the workshop can be found here.
+Impressions from the workshop can be found in the Picture Gallery.

 - Prof. Christian Joachim (Toulouse, France)